luisdelaye/CurSa/README.md

 An so on...

-Alternatively, if there are no more mismatches you should get the following output:
+ii) Alternatively, if there are no more mismatches you should get the following output:

 ```
 ------------------------------------------------------------------------